tfrankie88/Project1/readme.md

 A game with 4 colored "buttons".
 In this game, a round consists of lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.

 ##### Card Counter
+A game where cards are flipped over one by one over a set amount of time.
+By the end of the timer, user should be able to enter the "card count" or "score" based on a card counting strategy.

 ##### Connect Four
 Users will take turns filling boxes in a grid and checking for a win condition.
 Gravity takes hold of the boxes and forces drops to the bottom of the game board!